 2) Set aside extras for emergencies.

-If you have cans of black beans coming out your ears, save a few for an emergency kit then eat the rest as soon as possible.
+If you have cans of black beans coming out your ears, save a few for an emergency kit and then eat the rest as soon as possible.
 This is a great way to make use of food purchases you’ve already made without taking up too much space in your kitchen.